Introduction

 Search engines don’t just look at what your website says.
 They also look at what the rest of the internet says about you.

 When other websites mention your business, link to your content, or reference your brand, those signals tell search engines that you’re a trustworthy and authoritative source.
-This is sometimes called “off-page SEO,” but it’s really just the digital equivalent of word-of-mouth: the more credible sources that vouch for you, the more confidence search engines have in showing your website to their users.
+This is called “authority building” and sometimes “off-page SEO,” but it’s really just the digital equivalent of word-of-mouth: the more credible sources that vouch for you, the more confidence search engines have in showing your website to their users.

 For many small businesses, this is where the real competitive advantage lies.
 You don’t need to outrank everyone.
 You need to be seen as the credible, go-to answer within your specific area.